CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: The Scotogenic Dark matter

 We begin with the case of $\eta_R$ being the dark matter candidate.
 We show in Fig.~\ref{fig:relicscalar}, the behaviour of relic density of the scalar dark matter candidate $\eta_R$ as a function of the mass.
 The narrow band is the $3$-$\sigma$ allowed range for relic density : $0.1126 \leq \Omega_{\eta_{R}} h^2 \leq 0.1246$~\cite{Planck:2018vyg}.
 Our numerical scan was performed varying the input parameters as given in Table.~\ref{tab:scalar-dark-matter}, assuming logarithmic steps.
 The masses of the charged component of $\eta$ and the fermions $ N_1 $ and $ N_2 $ are taken in the range

-In performing the numerical scan we have imposed all the constraints mentioned in previous sections.
-The resulting parameter data points are then used to calculate the relic density and direct detection prospects such that the points in Fig.~\ref{fig:relicscalar} and Fig.~\ref{fig:DDscalar} all satisfy the $S$, $T$, $U$ constraints given in equation Eq.~\ref{eq:STUnonzero}, lepton flavor violation bounds, vacuum stability bounds and neutrino Yukawa bounds.
-The range of $m_{\eta}$ is taken to be $10$ to $10^4$ GeV.
-Since we are considering $ \eta_R $ as the dark matter candidate, we take $\lambda_5 < 0$ such that $m_{\eta_R} < m_{\eta_I} $.
-In addition we have also imposed $\lambda_4 + \lambda_5 \leq 0$ such that $m_{\eta_R} < m_{\eta^{\pm}}, m_{\eta^I}$.
-Also, $m_{\eta_R} < m_{N_1}, m_{N_2}$ is taken so that $m_{\eta_R}$ is indeed the lightest dark sector particle.
-The cyan points in both Fig.~\ref{fig:relicscalar} and Fig.~\ref{fig:DDscalar} satisfy the relic density, oblique parameters and all the other constraints simultaneously.
-The grey points denote the under-abundant relic density case while the blue points denote the over-abundant points.
+In scalar DM analysis we maintained a hierarchy $m_{\eta_{0}} < M_{N_{1}} < M_{N_{2}}$.
 The dips in the relic density plot in Fig~\ref{fig:relicscalar} can be understood from annihilation and co-annihilations diagrams shown in Fig. \ref{fig:ScalarAnnihilation}.
-The first dip at $m_{\eta_R} \sim M_W /2 $ corresponds to the annihilation via s-channel $W$-exchange while the closely following second dip at $m_{\eta_R} \sim M_Z /2 $ corresponds to the annihilation and co-annihilation via s-channel $Z$-exchange.
-Similarly the third dip at $m_{\eta_R} \sim M_h/2 \sim \;62 \text{GeV}$ comes from the efficient annihilations through s-channel Higgs exchange.
-The fourth dip at around $80$ GeV corresponds to the annihilation of $\eta_R$ to $W^+W^-$ and $Z Z$ through quartic couplings.
+The first dip at $m_{\eta_R} \sim m_W /2 $ corresponds to the annihilation via s-channel $W$-exchange while the closely following second dip at $m_{\eta_R} \sim m_Z /2 $ corresponds to the annihilation and co-annihilation via s-channel $Z$-exchange.
+Similarly, the third dip at $m_{\eta_R} \sim m_h/2 \sim \;62~ \text{GeV}$ comes from the efficient annihilations through s-channel Higgs exchange.
+The fourth dip at around $80$ GeV corresponds to the annihilation of $\eta_R$ to $W^+W^-$ and $Z Z$ through quartic $\eta_{R} \eta_{R}VV~(V=Z,W) $ interactions.